call us today

 Anyone who is convicted of a marijuana offense can face severe penalties, including jail or prison terms, fines, driver’s license suspension or revocation and/or a criminal record.

-If you have been charged with a marijuana offense in Gainesville, or any of the surrounding areas of Florida, including Ocala, Alachua, and Lake City, contact the Galigani Law Firm.
-Dean Galigani, a Gainesville criminal defense attorney, is Board Certified in Criminal Trial Law and is evaluated for professionalism, tested for expertise in all areas of Florida criminal law, including Florida marijuana laws.
-Galigani Law Firm is also experienced in representing students in Florida college disciplinary hearings for marijuana offenses.
+If you have been charged with a marijuana offense in Gainesville, or any of the surrounding areas of Florida, including Ocala, Alachua, and Lake City, contact the Galigani Law Firm. [$firm]] is experienced in representing students in Florida college disciplinary hearings for marijuana offenses.
 Call our office today for a free, confidential consultation at (352) 375-0812 about your alleged marijuana charge.

 All marijuana offenses in Florida are governed by the Florida Comprehensive Drug Abuse Prevention and Control Act, which is in chapter 893 of the Florida Statutes.
 Fla.
 Stat. § 893.13 lists prohibited marijuana offenses and the consequences for committing such acts.
 A few of the most common marijuana crimes are listed below.